gromanaz/project04/visualdesign/project04-design.md

 Euphoria Script fits well with our chosen theme of food/dishes/recipes as it is a cursive handwritten font, reminding of handwritten recipes handed down from parents to children.
 It is more informal as kitchen matters are often personal.
 The strokes in this typeface are a little bit like squiggly spaghetti.

 The typeface Quattrocento works well for the main text as it is more legible in great amounts than Euphoria Script.
-Going with the notion of handwritten recipes passed on from generation to generation, this typespace has an Old Style feeling, like recipes that have been in a family for years, maybe also typed on typewriter.
+Yet still going with the notion of handwritten recipes passed on from generation to generation, this typespace has an Old Style feeling, like recipes that have been in a family for years, maybe also typed on typewriter, collected in a notebook.

 ![Font Example](https://github.com/gromanaz/project04/blob/c12a7ced1144b2b90adf37e46a93b1d52674eaee/visualdesign/project04-fontchoice.png)